Common Name: large-cupped daffodil

 Tolerate: Rabbit, Deer, Drought

-This daffodil grows well in beds, borders, near shrubs or trees, in wild gardens or in naturalized areas.
-Best planted in quantity: from smaller groupings of at least six bulbs to large masses in long, sweeping drifts.
-Mixes well with other spring bulbs.
+Best in beds, borders, wild gardens, open woodland areas, in front of shrubs or massed under trees.
+Best planted in quantity, i.e., from smaller groupings of at least 6 bulbs to large sweeping drifts.
+Mixes well with other spring-flowering bulbs.